simonegrefe/Shipping-Cost-Analysis-for-Margin-Optimization/README.md

 - Combined all datasets using unique identifiers.
 - Replaced missing product descriptions using data from the product table.
-- Standardized city names to lowercase for consistency.
 - Filtered out invalid records where `quantity`, `sales`, or `unit_price` were missing.

 ### 2. Data Normalization